BITNULLS/storybook/backend/README.md

 ### Delete File in Cloud

 To delete a file in the bucket, the function `delete_bucket_file` is used.
+It is located in `edu_storybook/bucket.py`.

  - The function takes a single parameter:
    - `filename`: string of the file to delete from Chum-Bucket